27

 - Representing data as a user would see it in the "real world" is the main goal.

-The Conceptual data models also called as Domain models establish fundamental concepts and scope that all stakeholders can use to develop a shared vocabulary.
+The Conceptual data models also called Domain models establish fundamental concepts and scope that all stakeholders can use to develop a shared vocabulary.

 2. Representational Data Model